xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 I should mention that  this  structure  for declarations, and the BNF that drives it, differs from standard Pascal.
-In  the Jensen & Wirth  definition of Pascal, variable declarations, in fact ALL kinds of declarations,  must  appear in a specific sequence, i.e. labels,   constants,  types,  variables,  procedures,  and   main program.
+In  the Jensen & Wirth  definition of Pascal, variable declarations, in fact _all_ kinds of declarations,  must  appear in a specific sequence, i.e. labels,   constants,  types,  variables,  procedures,  and   main program.
 To  follow  such  a  scheme, we should separate the two